 Okay, you are not alone here.
 I have done this and have seen the consequences.

-You cannot do anything that doesn’t have content in it – be it downloadable assets, smart forms, landing pages, blogs, website, emails, mobile marketing or videos – everything depends heavily on content; not just any content but hyper-targeted, relevant, and context-based content.
+You cannot do anything that doesn’t have content in it – be it downloadable assets, smart forms, landing pages, blogs, websites, emails, mobile marketing, or videos – everything depends heavily on content, not just any content but hyper-targeted, relevant, and context-based content.

 If you are not publishing new content regularly, you are boring out your readers.
 They don’t like to come and see the same posts over and over again.
-Think how would you feel if you’ve subscribed to a brand’s blog and all you get to see is their old blogs every time you check their blog.
+Think how you would feel if you’ve subscribed to a brand’s blog, and all you get to see is their old blogs every time you check their blog.

 It not just gives you more visibility but also improves your content authority.
 Google catches all of these and concludes that your content is genuine and valuable.
-Also, you must read Moz’s post on Freshness Factor to understand how fresh content posted on a regular basis has a positive impact on your SEO ranking.
+Also, you must read Moz’s post on Freshness Factor to understand how fresh content posted regularly has a positive impact on your SEO ranking.

 Is there an all-in-one solution to avoid these (And other) pitfalls?

 Whichever buyers’ stage it is, you cannot do without content.
 And by content, we mean everything – the kind of fields you use on your forms, the downloadable assets you create, your automation campaigns, blogs, emails, landing pages, and your social media updates.

-Progressive profiling helps in building smart forms that make your visitors come back and gradually fill in their details.
+Progressive profiling helps build smart forms that make your visitors come back and gradually fill in their details.
 To ensure they come back, we’ve anonymous nurturing using browser fingerprint tracking.
 You club ad retargeting campaigns with this, and you will be able to capture leads faster.

 To do relevant inbound marketing campaigns, you must have proper segments.
-Manually dividing your leads can get tedious so we have dynamic segmentation which keeps your segments up to date, at any given time.
+Manually dividing your leads can get tedious, so we have dynamic segmentation, which keeps your segments up to date at any given time.

-The social media features include RSS Feed option where you can just add your blog URL or the website URL and relax.
-Every time a new content goes live on your blog or website, a social media post is created and posted immediately.
-So neither will you have to do it manually nor will you ever miss on promoting any of your contents.
+The social media features include an RSS Feed option where you can just add your blog URL or the website URL and relax.
+Whenever new content goes live on your blog or website, a social media post is created and posted immediately.
+So, neither will you have to do it manually nor will you ever miss promoting any of your content.

-Is there any other crucial errors that you think marketers end up making while doing inbound marketing?
+Are there any other crucial errors that you think marketers end up making while doing inbound marketing?
 Tell me in the comments.